google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 You may want to check `navigator.connection.type` prior to preloading.
-When it's set to `cellular`, you could prevent preloading and advise users that mobile network operator might be charging for the bandwidth, and only start automatic playback of previously cached content.
+When it's set to `cellular`, you could prevent preloading and advise users that their mobile network operator might be charging for the bandwidth, and only start automatic playback of previously cached content.

 ```